Skip to main content

 • Ensures accessibility of the content to all users, including those with disabilities.

-Tagging annotations is essential to incorporate them into the Tags tree or designate them as artefacts, which is vital for enabling screen readers to accurately interpret the content.
 Following a logical reading order enhances the accessibility of tables in a PDF by maintaining the connections between rows and columns, enabling screen readers and assistive technologies to navigate and comprehend the table content with greater efficiency.

 Enhancing images, graphics, and tables